My 10GHz QSO Log

 Moving the transverter to the prime focus dish, Ted gave me a 59+ signal and I gave him a 59+++ he was right off the end of

 the scale.
-With a 20dB attenuator in the path of my sys brought Ted's received signal down to a readable 5x9+20 or so and
+With a 20dB attenuator in the path of my sys brought Ted's received signal down to a managable 5x9+20 or so and

 my signal down to a 5x4-5.
 The 20dB atten brought my TX level down to 0.2mW at the antenna.